Hessischer Rundfunk: Finance

 Licensing fees are currently €17.50 per month.
 Since 2013, every household has been liable for this fee, whether or not there are radio or TV receivers present.
 The fee is collected by Beitragsservice von ARD, ZDF und Deutschlandradio.

 Programming

 Television

 HR contributes to the programming of the main German public-service broadcasting channel Das Erste, and also to that of the associated 3sat, ARTE, KI.KA, and Phoenix.

 Like other regional public broadcasting corporations in Germany, HR has its own, regional "channel three" (i.e. in addition to the national ARD and ZDF channels).
 From 1964 until 1983 this was known as Das Hessisches Fernsehprogramm ("The Hesse Television Programme").
 It was then rebaptized as Hessen Drei ("Hesse Three"), before it was rebaptized hessen fernsehen ("Hesse Television") in 1997.
 Most recently, in October 2004 the channel became hr-fernsehen.
 Since December 2013 the channel has also been available in HDTV.

+Since the 1970s, the station used a film of kittens climbing over a box pyramid featuring its logo with a jazz music background during programming breaks, and created an updated version of the film in 2015.